wandrll/photoshop_dumb_twin/README.md

 ## Disclaimer
 Work in progress
 ## Description
 Educational project of the third semester.
-The main goal of this project is learniing concepts and techniques of object-oriented programming.
+The main goal of this project is learning concepts and techniques of object-oriented programming.

 ### Currently implemented:
 1. Palette of choice of color and brush size.